+In Classroom A, four ELs smile, look at their papers, but continue to do nothing.

+ESOL

-- 1. In one classroom four ELs smile, look at their papers, but continue to do nothing. - In a second classroom, one EL carefully copied sentences from another student's draft.
-Three other ELs had very little written on their papers. - 3.
-In a third classroom, as the teacher circulates to check their work, he finds that four of the ELs are not doing the assignment.
+In Classroom B, one EL carefully copies sentences from another student's draft.
+Three ELs have little written on their papers.

+In Classroom C, as the teacher circulates to check their work, he finds that four ELs are not doing the assignment.